 Austin Parks and Recreation Department (PARD) will replace the existing playscape at Metz Neighborhood Park to provide enhanced opportunities for play.
 The new playscape will be situated in the same location as the existing playscape.
 Increased shade and play elements are planned opportunities.
-This project is in the community engagement phase.
-Project is scheduled to begin summer 2024.
+This project is complete and open to the public!
 City Council District 3

 Background